top of page

 With its well-preserved ruins and deep Roman roots, it’s no surprise that Merida earned its UNESCO World Heritage status.
 Many even call it the 'Jewel of Ancient Rome' in Spain—and once you visit, you’ll see why.

-Caceres and the Barruecos Reserve
+Caceres and the Los Barruecos Reserve Travel Guide

 We spent a magical half-day wandering the cobbled alleys of Caceres’ historic old town—an absolute gem.